-- We recommend that land use planning should remain a local government power consistent with Agriculture and Markets law. - 2.
+- 1. We recommend that land use planning should remain a local government power consistent with Agriculture and Markets Law. - 2.
 We oppose any regional land use plan that would: - a.
-Result in the restriction of home rule, which is guaranteed by the New York State Constitution; or - Impose regulations that would threaten the viability of New York agriculture. - We believe that smart growth should not be state mandated either by law or by the withholding of normal state funding of local government expenses. - We oppose state planning or the forced state collaboration with local government except when specifically asked for by the municipality. - 5.
+Result in the restriction of home rule, which is guaranteed by the New York State Constitution; or - b.
+Impose regulations that would threaten the viability of New York agriculture. - 3.
+We believe that smart growth should not be state mandated either by law or by the withholding of normal state funding of local government expenses. - We oppose state planning or the forced state collaboration with local government except when specifically asked for by the municipality. - 5.
 We support intermunicipal agreements on land use planning. - 6.
-We support planning which supports the agricultural districts program and county agricultural and farmland protection plans. - 7.
-We recommend the elimination of the term "general welfare" from the enabling legislation of land use planning.
-Current enabling legislation cites public health, safety, and general welfare as a basis for justification. - 8.
+We support planning which supports the agricultural districts program and county agricultural and farmland protection plans. - We recommend the elimination of the term "general welfare" from the enabling legislation of land use planning.
+Current enabling legislation cites public health, safety and general welfare as a basis for justification. - 8.
 We recommend any inter-municipal advisory or planning boards have agricultural representation.
-When siting roadways, the Department of Transportation regulations should consider the impact upon agricultural land.
-Land protected by the Agricultural Districts Law must be preserved and the law enforced.

-- 9. We support the use of, but not a limitation to the use of, mediation in the prevention or resolution of municipal planning and zoning disputes. - 10.
+When siting roadways, the New York State Department of Transportation regulations should consider the impact upon agricultural land.
+Land protected by the Agricultural Districts Law must be preserved and the law enforced. - 9.
+We support the use of, but not a limitation to the use of, mediation in the prevention or resolution of municipal planning and zoning disputes. - 10.
 We support that a municipality consider the impact on agriculture of any proposed local ordinance, law or action through consultation with the county Farm Bureau. - 11.
 We support the use of agricultural impact statements when there are changes in zoning.
 Agricultural owners and businesses must be notified by certified mail by local planning boards, the local municipal board responsible for zoning changes. - 12.
 We support the evaluation of each municipality in New York State to assess and monitor the compatibility of local laws, regulations and attitudes towards agriculture. - 13.
 We recommend that lands in the agricultural districts should be exempt from any town taxes levied for open space land protection. - 14.
 We recommend that combining municipalities should only be done when financially prudent. - 15.
-We oppose the United Nations Agenda 21 and 2030 and the ratification or implementation of their components at any level of government.
+We oppose the United Nations Agenda 21 and 2030 and the ratification or implementation of their components at any level of government. - We support the Hudson River Valley Greenway program and the principles and concepts on which it is based.